-- 19. Review and approve hiring policies regarding partners, employees or former partners and employees of the present or former external auditor of Teck, including: - (a) the appointment of any employee or former employee of the present and former external auditor to a senior financial management position with Teck, and - (b) management's reports of the profiles of all individuals hired during the past year who were employed by the present and former external auditor at any time during the two years prior to being hired by Teck. - 20.
+- (b) management's reports of the profiles of all individuals hired during the past year who were employed by the present and former external auditor at any time during the two years prior to being hired by Teck. - 20.
+Review and evaluate the qualifications and performance of the external auditor annually.
+In conducting its review and evaluation, the Committee should: - (a) obtain and review any report by the external auditor describing any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation with respect to the firm by professional or regulatory authorities, and any steps taken to deal with any such issues; - (b) review and evaluate the performance of the lead audit partners and the engagement team as a whole; and - (c) take into account the opinions of management, Teck's internal auditors (or other personnel involved with the annual audit and guarterly reviews) and committee members. - 21.
 Review and approve the functions of Teck's Audit and Operational Review Department, including: - (a) its mandate, authority and organizational reporting lines; - (b) its annual and longer term internal audit plans, budgets and staffing; - (c) its performance; and - (d) the appointment, reassignment or replacement of Teck's chief audit executive.